sacktock/Distributed-Systems-Coursework/README.md

 # The servers
 The servers print to the console, each time they begin processing a request, each time they finish processing a request and each time they try to connect to another back-end server.
 The console messages are again very intuitive so you can easily understand what is going on behind the scenes.
+**note:** each of the servers has their own resources (replica-server-1 has its resources in the replica-server-1-resources directory and so on).
+Each server has 3 files motd.txt, menu.csv, and orders.csv.

 # System design
 To view the system design open the **DataFlowDiagram.pdf** file.